YasserHawass/QACartRestAssured/README.md

-## QACart Rest Assured
+## QACart RestAssured
-This repository contains the labs of the Rest Assured Course by QACart Academy
+This repository contains the labs of the Complete RestAssured Course by QACart Academy